Adaptive mesh refinement for the Landau-Lifshitz-Gilbert equation

-We consider a fixed (almost) uniform mesh of meshsize $h$ with a finite element method of polynomial order $p$ and in time BDF-$k$ for $k=1,\dots,5$.
-We will make regularity requirements for weak solutions as in \cite[(3.2)]{AFKL:2021}
+For the moment, we consider a fixed (almost) uniform mesh of mesh size $h$ with a finite element method of polynomial order $p$ and in time BDF($k$) for $k=1,\dots,5$.
+We will assume regularity of the weak solutions as in \cite[(3.2)]{AFKL:2021}, i.e.,

 Then it has been proved in \cite{AFKL:2021} that for sufficiently small $\tau$ and $h$ the discrete solutions exist and it holds